zerenxyz/hanzeguru/docs/about/privacy.md

+---
+template: main.html
+title: Privacy
+---

 # Privacy

-## What you need to know

-We do not store any user data.
+This website is purely for information purposes.
+We do not store any user data nor use any advertisements.